RivenSkaye/PrysmBot/README.md

 from the ground up and with the proper way of handling it from the start.

 Trying to port over the monolithic eternally running script to a class-based bot proved too annoying, especially since it didn't really work the way
 I'd wanted it to from the start and everything was a bit sluggish and massive.
-So I'm creating a new bot, Zwei.
+So I'm creating a new bot, [Zwei](https://github.com/RivenSkaye/ZweiBot].
-I'll edit in a link later on when I get started.

 Zwei will have the functions I envisioned Prysm would have, but with an identity and a clean start that will allow me to focus on the important bits and pieces.
 Namely the code, an actual database to back things and an organized structure to work on.